Our Dev Teams are Trusted by the Best

 Andy | Android Developer

 6 years of Android development, 2 of which as a team lead.
 Skillful with any part of Android development, including networking, databases, location tracking, camera processing, web view systems, background services, notifications, in-app purchases, 3rd party integrations etc. Knowledge of material design principles and Android UX.
 Highly concerned with clean code and manageable architecture.

 Nick | Web & Mobile Developer

 Dev team: Web & Mobile, 12 developers, Europe

 Dev team: Mobile, 12 developers, North America

 Experienced backend and iOS developer.
-Has worked in Yandex Blogs team.
-The portfolio includes an admin panel for advertising campaigns, corporate website, e-commerce webshops, a 3D sphere map project, etc. 6 projects completed.
+Previously worked in Yandex Blogs team.
+The portfolio includes an admin panel for advertising campaigns, a corporate website, e-commerce webshops, a 3D sphere map project, etc.

 Victor | Team Lead, IOS Developer

 8 years experience in IT, 5 years as an iOS developer.
 Experienced in any part of iOS development, including networking, databases, location tracking, camera processing, webview systems, background services, notifications, in-app purchases, etc. Deep knowledge of human-machine interfaces and iOS design principles.
 Developed and released more than 15 applications.